 Students are generally eligible to receive need-based College funds for a maximum of eight (8) semesters.
 Appeals for a ninth (9th) semester of campus funds are considered on a case-by-case basis.

 Our largest fund, the F&M Trustee Grant, is offered to needy students to fill the gap between federal need-based aid funds and overall institutional need eligibility.
 The F&M Trustee grant would be revised to accommodate grant money a student may receive from the following programs:

 - College Endowed Scholarship

 - Employee Tuition Benefit

-Federal Direct Parent PLUS Loan: biological or adoptive parents of a full- or half-time undergraduate student are eligible.
-Payment of principal and interest begins 45 days after disbursement of the loan.
-Completion of FAFSA is required.
+The Federal Direct Parent PLUS Loan is available to biological or adoptive parents of a full- or half-time undergraduate student.
+Parents can borrow for a full academic year, and a mid-June application is recommended.
+Principal and interest payments begin 45 days after the loan is disbursed.

 Students must have financial need as determined by the FAFSA and CSS Profile in order to qualify for Federal Work-Study or College Work Option.

 Students earn a minimum of $8/hour and the vast majority of positions are not allowed to offer a student more than 10 hours a week and the exact number of hours varies significantly between positions.

 The money earned through on-campus employment is intended to provide a student with spending money for personal expenses, not the direct costs of tuition, room and board.
 Therefore, work-study wages are NOT credited to a student's eBill.